oracle-quickstart/oci-cloudnative/src/docs/content/extras/canary.md

 ## Roll Back

-- We would change the Routing back to default as below
+- We would change the routing back to default as below

   ```shell--macos-linux
     cat <<EOF | kubectl apply -f -